Green Integer Books

 Polish Literature, Poetry

-Recognized by the Poles as one of the greatest Polish poets of the 20th century, Krzysztof Kamil Baczynski was born in Warsaw in 1921.
-He began writing poetry at an early age, and graduated from the elite Stefan Batory Grammar School in Warsaw just a few months before war broke out and Poland was occupied by the Nazis.
-In the early war years Baczynski wrote copiously and studied Polish literature in the underground university, where he met Barbara Drapczynska, whom he married in 1942.
-The beautiful love poems he wrote to Barbara make up an important part of his writings.
+Krzysztof Kamil Baczyński (1921–1944), born in Warsaw, began writing poetry at an early age.
+He graduated from school just a few months before World War II broke out and the Nazis invaded Poland in 1939.
+While studying literature at the underground university, he met Barbara Drapczyńska, whom he married in 1942.
+His beautiful love poems to her make up an important part of his writings.

-The poet's mother preserved his manuscripts, and in 1961 they were published for the first time, expanding the legend of Baczynski, who is now recognized as the greatest poet of his generation.
+The poet’s mother preserved his manuscripts, and in 1961 they were published for the first time, expanding the legend of Baczyński, who is now recognized as the greatest Polish poet of his generation.

 Book Review(s)